Stjarnan/Drawapp/README.md

 Let's the user draw on the page

-I am creating this to learn how to use the canvas element.
+I am creating this to learn more on how to use the canvas element for drawing.